heymiguel/endgame-things/index.md

 Infinity Stone Lawyering

 To get the soul stone you have to lose something you truly love.
-I would have loved to see Hawkeye walk up to Red Skull, thrash at him, shoot arrows, or slash him or whatever saying - "Then I have paid this price threefold."
+I would have loved to see Hawkeye walk up to Red Skull, scream at him, shoot arrows, or slash him or whatever saying - "I HAVE ALREADY LOST EVERYTHING" (i'm bad at dialogue.)

 Clint lost thrice.